I'm such an arsehole

 3 April 2023

-A couple of social commentators have recently cast mild aspersions in passing on the use of emojis, dismissing them as the proclivity of old fart boomers.
+A couple of social media commenters have recently cast mild aspersions in passing on the use of emojis, dismissing them as the proclivity of old fart boomers.
 Perhaps not using emojis is a flex of sorts, dunno.
 I think I use them sparingly enough on this blog, and in text messages; usually for emphasis, or for what passes in my mind as humour.

 (more…)